nastoffel/cs400-X-Team-70/x_team_rules.md

 and missed deadlines.

 ## How we will assign (and reassign) tasks
+  1. Collectively discuss high-level structure of the program.
   1. Split the work into divisible equal parts
-  2. Distribute by who says what they want first
+  1. Distribute by who says what they want first
-  3. Then give based on equality of workload and members' strengths and weaknesses
+  1. Then give based on equality of workload and members' strengths and weaknesses
-  4. If two people want the same assignment, discuss and come to an agreement.
+  1. If two people want the same assignment, discuss and come to an agreement.
 Consult the whole group.
-  5. Worst case, rock paper scissors
+  1. Worst case, rock paper scissors

 ## How will we will track progress (and follow-up) on completion of tasks

 Create a new file in this repository for each project and check what changes were made.
+We will set small deadlines for various sections of the assignment (i.e. implementation of insert method must have full functionality by __ date).
+After each section is finished, the group will collectively look over the section and look for possible improvements in effeciency and readability.
+After the entire project is finished, we will review the high-level structure of the program and look for redundencies and possible simplifications.

 ## How will will communicate difficulties with a task assigned to us